lpj-github-io/MWCNNv2/README.md

 single image super-resolution, JPEG image artifacts removal and object classification.

-##Acknowledgements
+## Acknowledgements
-This code is built on [EDSR (PyTorch](http://www.vlfeat.org/matconvnet/).
-We thank the authors for sharing their codes of EDSR Torch version and PyTorch version.
+This code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
+We thank the authors for sharing their codes of [EDSR Torch  version](https://github.com/LimBee/NTIRE2017) and [PyTorch version](https://github.com/thstkdgus35/EDSR-PyTorch).